 Cohesive groups, based on students’ reading levels, are created for guided reading.
 Because they will be reading the same text during their guided reading session, it is important that students are grouped according to their instructional reading level.
 For example, students who are not yet reading but are demonstrating similar early reading behaviors could be placed together in a group.
 Students who are reading at levels three to four could comprise another group.

 Educators typically form groups of three to five students.
 Small groups are essential because they allow the educator to lean in and support students as they read.
-Small groups also allow for very specific lesson focuses, tailored to the students’ learning needs.
+Small groups also allow for particular lesson focuses, tailored to their learning needs.

-It is important for guided reading groups to be flexible.
+Guided reading groups need to be flexible.
 Groups that are formed near the beginning of the school year may change multiple times as students progress at different rates in their learning.
 Educators must also be flexible when scheduling guided reading.
 For example, one group may need to participate in guided reading more frequently than others, given the students’ needs.

 Selecting Texts and Choosing a Focus

-In addition to choosing an appropriate levelled text for guided reading groups, educators must also consider the purpose of their lesson and which text will support that focus.
+In addition to choosing an appropriate leveled text for guided reading groups, educators must also consider the purpose of their lesson and which text will support that focus.
 For example, a group of students who have been developing their sight word banks may need additional practice with specific words, such as “the” and “a.”
 The educator can choose a book that these words frequently appear in.
 Perhaps students have not yet encountered a book with dialogue and are ready to learn about this feature.
-The educator can select a text that contains a small amount of dialogue in order to provide students with an introduction.
+The educator can select a text containing a small amount of dialogue to provide students with an introduction.